Local Equivalence Problem in Hidden Markov Model: Hidden Markov model and equivalence

-Usually, a hidden Markovian process is given as the combination of a Markovian chain on a hidden finite state system ${\cal X}$ and a function from the hidden system ${\cal X}$ to a visible finite state system ${\cal Y}$ like Fig. \ref{1model}.
+Usually, a hidden Markov process is given as the combination of a Markov chain on a hidden finite state system ${\cal X}$ and a function of the hidden system ${\cal X}$ to a visible finite state system ${\cal Y}$ like Fig. \ref{1model}.
 The paper \cite{IAK} discusses the equivalence problem of hidden Markov process in this formalism.
 However, it requires a very complicated notation because it does not directly treat the set of observed values.
-To avoid this problem, in this paper, we treat a hidden Markovian process in a different form.
-That is, we consider a collection of non-negative matrices $\vec{W}= (W_y(x|x'))_{y \in {\cal Y}}$ on the hidden system ${\cal X}$ with the condition that $\sum_{y \in {\cal Y}}W_y$ is a probability transition matrix.
+To avoid this problem, in this paper, we treat a hidden Markov process in a different form.
+That is, we consider a collection of non-negative matrices $\vec{W}= (W_y(x|x'))_{y \in {\cal Y}}$ on the hidden system ${\cal X}$ with the condition that $\sum_{y \in {\cal Y}}W_y$ is a probability transition matrix, where a matrix is called non-negative when all of its matrix components are non-negative.
 In this formulation, when the input is $x'$, we observe the visible outcome $y$ with probability $\sum_{x \in {\cal X}} W_y(x|x')$.
 This formalism directly expresses the behavior of observed outcomes so that the equivalence problem can be easily addressed.
 Under this observation $Y=y$, the resultant distribution $P_{X|YX'}$ on ${\cal X}$ is $P_{X|YX'}(x|yx')=W_y(x|x')/\sum_{\tilde{x} \in {\cal X}} W_y(\tilde{x}|x') $.
-Since observed outcome takes values in the system ${\cal Y}$, we call $\vec{W}$ a ${\cal Y}$-valued transition matrix on ${\cal X}$\footnote{A ${\cal Y}$-valued transition matrix on ${\cal X}$ can be regarded as the classical version of measuring instrument of the quantum setting \cite{H2nd,Ozawa}, which describes the quantum measuring process.
-The recent paper \cite{HY} characterizes quantum hidden Markovian process by using measuring instrument.}.
+Since the observed outcome takes values in the system ${\cal Y}$, we call $\vec{W}$ a ${\cal Y}$-indexed transition matrix on ${\cal X}$\footnote{A ${\cal Y}$-indexed transition matrix on ${\cal X}$ can be regarded as the classical version of measuring instrument of the quantum setting \cite{H2nd,Ozawa}, which describes the quantum measuring process.
+The recent paper \cite{HY} characterizes quantum hidden Markov process by using measuring instrument.}.
 When the initial distribution $P_{X_0}$ is given, like Fig. \ref{3model}, we have the joint distribution of the sequence $X_n,Y_n,X_{n-1},Y_{n-1} \ldots, X_1,Y_1,X_0$ as

 That is, $X_n$ and $Y_n$ are correlated even when $X_{n-1}$ is fixed to a value $x_{n-1}$.